soot-oss/SootUp/docs/jimple.md

 ### SootField
 A SootField is a piece of memory which can store a value that is accessible according to its visibility modifier.
-It is referenced by its FieldSignature like `#!jimple <java.lang.String: int hash>`.
+It is referenced by its FieldSignature like ` <java.lang.String: int hash>`.

 === "Jimple"